Post

 • $a^2 - 4b < 0$: Complex conjugate roots

-In this case, the basis of solutions to equation ($\ref{eqn:ode_with_constant_coefficients}$) on any interval is
+In this case, the basis for solutions to equation ($\ref{eqn:ode_with_constant_coefficients}$) on any interval is:

 \[y_1 = e^{\lambda_1 x}, \quad y_2 = e^{\lambda_2 x}\]